BestDosage

 5. Ergonomic and postural guidance: Prevents recurrence.

-Red Flags: When to Skip the Chiropractor and See an MD
+When Should You Skip the Chiropractor and See an MD?

 Go to the ER or your physician immediately if you have: